 He said much was being said about fuel quality levels in South Africa, with oil companies pushing for Durban refinery upgrades by 2019.

-He concluded by saying the Eicher trucks brand is in the process of entering the local truck market and was appointing the sales teams and dealers.
+He concluded by saying the Eicher trucks brand is in the process of entering the local truck market and has appointed the sales teams and dealers.

 The Eicher brand would utilise “backroom support” from UDTSA, with the arrival part of the Volvo Group’s global trucks strategy.
 However, the Group’s brands will remain entirely autonomous, per European directives.